iRomi14/accelpy/README.md

 * Deploy application on secure host that follow DevOps good practices
 * Use it as you want

-Get more detailed information on our [documentation](https://accelpy.readthedocs.io)!
+Get more information on our [documentation](https://accelpy.readthedocs.io)!

 ## Prerequisites :heavy_exclamation_mark: